12 Best Florida Beaches – Choose Your Beach in Florida

 Caladesi has made some lists for the best beaches in Florida.
 However, one downfall (or benefit, depending on your perspective) is that Caladesi can only be reached by ferry from Honeymoon Island or by private boat.

 Hiking trails and a remote beach make it a fun visit without thousands of competing travelers.

 Caladesi is a great side trip if you visit Clearwater Beach.

-Cons – not car accessible, only small concession area on beach, no camping, sand better on nearby Clearwater Beach.
+Cons – not car accessible, only small concession area on the beach, no camping, sand better on nearby Clearwater Beach.

 Cayo Costa Island – We have written about Sanibel and Captiva above.
 Perhaps an equally good beach is Cayo Costa Island.
-On the west side of the island is a long rustic beach well know to wildlife photographers.
+On the west side of the island is a long rustic beach well known to wildlife photographers.
 This is part of the Florida State Park system.
 Very limited services on the island, but 9 miles of beautiful beaches.
 There is ferry service from Pine Island and occasionally from the Sanibel-Captive area.

-Pros – truly remote, great sea bird watching, good sand, clear gulf water
+Pros – truly remote, great seabird watching, good sand, clear gulf water.

 Cons – not easy to travel to, few services on the island, not a place to be in bad weather.

 So where are those hidden gems we have missed?
 Send us a message about your best Florida beach.
 We haven’t visited every beach in Florida but we are always looking for The Beaches of Florida.